The Factory of the Future: Producing Personalized Footwear On-Demand

-A revolution is in the making, renewing manufacturing along many industries, including fashion, opening the era of fully-digitized factories.
 Welcome to Industry 5.0, where factories will be smarter and agile, leveraging sustainability and ethics.
 Not science-fiction, just evolution of industry.

-During the last two centuries, the fashion industry was able to deeply transform its manufacturing system by deploying new technology that enabled the scale and acceleration of production, making fashion a global and powerful economy.
+During the last two centuries, the fashion industry was able to deeply transform its manufacturing system by deploying new technology that enabled the scale and acceleration of production, making fashion a global and powerful business sector.

-Only 2 percent of the industry workers receive a living wage and, as some studies show, many are forced to work extra hours under pressure, in poor and even inhumane conditions given the burden on suppliers to offer the lowest cost, they claim.
+Only 2 percent of those working in the industry receive a living wage and, as some studies show, many are forced to work extra hours under pressure, in poor and even inhumane conditions given the burden on suppliers to offer the lowest cost, they claim.
 These are not facts that brands will be using in their marketing campaigns anytime soon.

 One of the main causes of fashion inefficiency is a big black hole in supply chain visibility, brands argue.
-The grimy shop-floor, where the pressure to produce a huge amount of garments in a short time frequently leads to worker exploitation, is an unknown place for most brands owners and chief executives.
+The grimy shopfloor, where the pressure to produce a huge amount of garments in a short time frequently leads to worker exploitation, is an unknown place for most brand owners and chief executives.
 Just punch numbers into a spreadsheet and a few weeks later the package magically arrives, right?
 If only it were so easy.

-Today’s consumer's growing consciousness is pushing fashion brands to take responsibility for everything that happens with people and natural resources that are employed in the making of their products, requiring full transparency in the whole product life cycle.
-As, for example, the movement #WhoMadeMyClothes created by the Fashion Revolution, an organization which was founded after the Rana Plaza disaster in 2013.
+The growing consciousness of today’s consumers is pushing fashion brands to take responsibility for everything that happens with people and natural resources that are employed in the making of their products, requiring full transparency in the whole product life cycle.
+One example is the movement #WhoMadeMyClothes, created by the Fashion Revolution, an organization which was founded after the Rana Plaza disaster in 2013.
 With consumers now on the lookout for exploitation there has never been more incentive for brands to clean up their act.

 The integrated use of digital technologies in design and production is leading the industry to its most important revolution since its foundation and will help fashion to tackle the overproduction and waste problem, making its product life cycle more sustainable and ethical.

 Regardless of what most people may think, companies that employ AI and robotics technology to enhance the efficiency of automated processes instead of replacing the human workforce with machines, will see an improvement in productivity and will increase long-term productivity gains.
 But don’t just take our word for it, a study by Harvard Business Review found:

-We're seeing an increasing adoption of 3D assets and digital technology in response to the challenges that the Covid-19 pandemic has brought to fashion, inviting brands to review its operating mode and reinvent its business to keep running in a quarantined world.
+We're seeing an increasing adoption of 3D assets and digital technology in response to the challenges that the Covid-19 pandemic has brought to fashion, inviting brands to review their operating mode and reinvent their businesses to keep running in a quarantined world.

-Many luxury fashion houses are employing an in-house 3D product development team or working with third-parts to conceive a digital strategy.
+Many luxury fashion houses are employing an in-house 3D product development team or working with third parties to conceive a digital strategy.
 Even though most brands' digital strategy are focused on product development and marketing, the opportunity has presented itself to shift to an end-to-end digital-first strategy.

 Thanks to the integration of Computer-Aided Design (CAD) systems, product configurator tools, and late-staged assembly automated technology, digital-savvy factories are empowering brands to scale the production of customized products, embracing mass customization.

-The factory of the future aims to meet the industry need for brand new supply chain and manufacturing standards.
-It's crucial for the advance of fashion digital transformation, to build a new digital-savvy and fully-connected manufacturing system that connects all the stages of the product life cycle, while providing real-time information promptly and delivering high-personalized products in record time.
+The factory of the future aims to meet the industry’s need for brand new supply chain and manufacturing standards.
+It's crucial to build a new digital-savvy and fully-connected manufacturing system for fashion’s digitization that connects all the stages of the product life cycle, while providing real-time information promptly and delivering highly-personalized products in record time.

 Breakthrough innovations in information and operational technology combined are improving manufacturing processes, making them leaner and smarter.
 Integrating and deploying these technologies across the entire supply and production chain will allow brands to have a more accurate alignment with customers' demands.